Peer Counseling Helpline

 8 p.m. to 1 a.m.

-We are currently recruiting for Peer Counselors for the fall 2017 quarter!
-Please download the application here.
-Applications will be due by Wednesday, October 11, 2017 at 5 p.m.
+We are currently recruiting for new Peer Counselors, beginning in the spring 2018 quarter!
+For more information, please download the Application here.
+Applications will be due by Monday, April 16th, 2018 at 5 p.m.

 Drexel Peer Counseling is a FREE, CONFIDENTIAL and ANONYMOUS helpline.
 It is staffed by volunteer students who help to provide support, referrals and a listening ear to all college undergraduates and graduates.
 This is not a HOTLINE for crisis intervention, but rather a HELPLINE to freely discuss troublesome topics.